Aa-Aanegola/Concurrency-in-C/q2/README.md

 If this run is over, or there are no students left, return.

 #### Note for readers
-Here I have omitted the print statements to ensure readability, and coherence.
+Here I have omitted the print statements to ensure readability and coherence.
 By 'lock the thread' I mean the thread acquires the lock the the referred thread and ensures that no other thread can manipulate its data until it has released the lock.
 The company 'locks' the zone thread means that the company has acquired the lock to a particular zone, inhibiting other companies from sending vaccines to that zone.
 It also prevents the zone from carrying on its train of execution until the company is done manipulating its data and releases the thread.

 ## Assumptions